 Reclaimed Water Standards in Place Until New Rule Adoption

 The Departments of Health and Ecology – with assistance of a Water Reuse Advisory Committee, interested stakeholders, and a consultant team of nationally recognized water reuse experts – developed standards for most applications of reclaimed water prior to the new Reclaimed Water Rule adoption.
-Adoption anticipated the end of 2015.

 The Washington State standards are some of the most comprehensive and technically sound reclaimed water standards in the United States.